7 legit ways to get paid for your data

 For instance, you’re watching Netflix on your laptop.
 You fall asleep, leaving your laptop running.
 Even if you’re asleep, you’re earning passively.

 Moreover, you can install the app on multiple devices.
-The more data or internet bandwidth you share, the more money you earn.
+The more data or internet bandwidth you share, the more money you start earning.

 2. Share your shopping habits through receipt and rewards apps